 12.3 Where an Employee works a shift that begins or ends outside of the Span of Ordinary Hours they will be paid their Base Rate together with the applicable shift penalty.
 Where none of the penalties below apply, the Employee will be paid the equivalent overtime rates, as outlined in Clause 15, for any hours worked outside the ordinary span of hours.

-12.4 Where an Employee works a shift which finishes after 6.00 pm (afternoon shift) they will be paid 17.5% of the minimum hourly rate, in addition to their base rate of pay applicable to their classification and pay point.
+12.4 Where an Employee works a shift which finishes after 6.00 pm and before 12.00 midnight (afternoon shift) they will be paid 17.5% in addition to their base rate of pay.

-12.5 Where an Employee works a shift which commences between 10.00pm and 2.00am or finishes between 12.00 midnight and 7.00 am (night shift) they will be paid 25% of the minimum hourly rate, in addition to their base rate of pay applicable to their classification and pay point.
+12.5 Where an Employee works a shift which commences between 10.00pm and 4.00am or finishes between 12.00 midnight and 7.00 am (night shift) they will be paid 25%in addition to their base rate of pay.

 12.6 For penalties outlined in clauses 12.4 and 12.5, Employees will be paid shift work penalty rates for all work done during these shifts – so for the entire length of the shift.
 12.7 Where an Employee works between 4.00am and 6.00am, they will be paid 15% in addition to their base rate of pay.
 For clarity, this penalty is only paid for time worked between 4.00am and 6.00am and not applicable to an entire shift.

 12.8 A casual Employee who works shift work as defined in clauses 12.4 to 12.7 will be paid the shift penalty, calculated on the casual loaded rate.